 Values, Equalities, Rights and Dementia (VERDe) Network

-- it will also identify and wherever possible, implement, practical and achievable ways for the network to have lasting impact on changing thinking and a rights-based approach to policy and practice concerning rights and values for people living with dementia
+The benefits of the network were that it informed, sustained and expanded the network of influencers beyond the lifetime of the JRF’s DWW programme, which is now completed.
+It also identified and wherever possible, implemented, practical and achievable ways to have lasting impact on changing thinking and a rights-based approach to policy and practice concerning rights and values for people living with dementia.